onflow/flow-go/CodingConventions.md

 Generally, an individual vertex (data processing component) has a dedicated pool of go-routines for processing its work.
 Inbound data packages are appended to queue(s), and the vertex's internal worker threads process the inbound messages from the queue(s).
 In this design, there is an upper limit to the CPU resources an individual vertex can consume.
 A vertex with `k` go-routines as workers can at most keep `k` cores busy.
-The benefit of this desin is that the node can remain responsive even if one (or a few) of its data processing vertices are completely overwhelmed.
+The benefit of this design is that the node can remain responsive even if one (or a few) of its data processing vertices are completely overwhelmed.

 In its entirety, a node is composed of many data flow vertices, that together form the node's data flow graph.
 The vertices